RSI (Relative Strength Index) โ Stock Market Glossary

 Limitations

-RSI is a lagging indicator based purely on price history.
+RSI is a leading indicator โ it’s designed to signal potential reversals before they happen โ but it is based purely on price history.
 A stock can remain overbought or oversold for extended periods, especially in strong trends.
 Always use RSI alongside other indicators rather than in isolation.

 Related Terms